jhandy03/Ignition/README.md

 # Ignition
-Ignition is a Matlab based app for use in designing and optimizing the creation of an afterburner for hobby sized turbojet engines.
+Ignition is a program that designs and optimizes afterburners for hobby sized turbojet engines.